metomi/rose/sphinx/tutorial/cylc/furthertopics/family-triggers.rst

 .. tip::

-   See the :ref:`tut-cylc-suicide-triggers` tutorial for handelling task failures.
+   See the :ref:`tut-cylc-suicide-triggers` tutorial for handling task failures.